Learn how to set up WhatsApp shopping for your business with our comprehensive guide. Implement and optimize this powerful tool to improve customer...

 By knowing your customer’s preferences, you will be able to send personalized recommendations that fit their needs.

-Product discovery: It is a tedious process for a customer to scroll through an eCommerce website to find products that match their needs.
+It is a tedious process for a customer to scroll through an eCommerce website to find products that match their needs.
+You can also enable WhatsApp shopping that allows users to browse from the WhatsApp catalog and add products to their shopping cart.
+Send multi product or single product messages to ease the discovery process for shoppers.

 With WhatsApp, you can help your customers discover the products they are looking for.
 Interacting with the customer will help you establish exactly what they are looking for.